 "In reviewing what Steam users actually watch, it became clear we should focus our effort on offering content that is either directly related to gaming or, is accessory content for games or software sold on Steam", they wrote.

 In practice, this means that the video section of the Steam Store is gone.
 If you're interested in finding specific game-related content, you can do so via the desired game's store page, although searching with tags will also work.

 Valve will be purging Steam's library of all the non-gaming videos in the coming weeks.
 Note, however, that any videos you may have purchased will remain in your library and/or available to existing owners.

 In truth, Valve and Steam never got taken seriously as a video service, in spite of the partnership with Lionsgate that brought a few contemporary shows onboard.
 People have learned that Steam means games, so Valve have decided not to dilute the service anymore.

-On the other hand, Epic aren't slouches either, as Fortnite has 200 million registered players, many of whom surely use the game's launcher daily, which means they have access to the Epic Games Store.
+On the other hand, Epic aren't slouches either, as Fortnite has registered players, many of whom surely use the game's launcher daily, which means they have access to the Epic Games Store.
 Well, as long as the customers can see the benefits.